poirier/cheat/django/filter.rst

     class BookListView(FilteredListView):
         filterset_class = BookFilterset

-And part of the template that might display the result:
+And here's part of the template that uses a form created by the filterset to let the user control the filtering.

 .. code-block:: django